navruzbek1992/whatsapp_telegram/README.md

 User can make exact copy of pics by using PrintScreen key.

 Example png files are shown in the repo.
-Since user's screen size is different and pautogui finds keys pixel by pixel.
+Since user's screen size is different and pyautogui library finds keys pixel by pixel.

 ## Deployment